MY GROWING STORY

 how I started

 I officially launched Floral Designs by Justine in 2014, but have been active in the industry since 2006.
+Not only am I designing for you but growing some product as well!

 My love and passion for floral design started when I was just 14 at the local Agriculture high school in town.
 Knowing I wanted to do something in the Horticulture industry I obtained a Bachelor in Horticultural Science and Minor in Agribusiness from the University of Connecticut in 2014.
 The first few official weddings I designed for, under Floral Designs by Justine, were being planned while I was still attending UCONN.